OLD TESTAMENT: Exodus 34: 29-35

 As a priest, I try and conjure up for the parish I serve similar awe of the power of God, the minute and amazing details of the scriptures, and the movement of the Holy Spirit through the history of humanity and the Church.
 Sometimes I succeed.
 Sometimes I don't.
 I've had too many experiences of taking youth into a grand nave of a wondrous, storied, cathedral or abbey... only to find them more interested in looking at their shoes and incoming text messages.
 Those moments hurt my heart.

-Mike Gecan, the author of "Going Public."
+We had a clergy day a few weeks back with Mike Gecan, the author of "Going Public."
 He talked about going into his child's Kindergarten class and seeing a bulletin board illustrating what the students wanted to learn in school that year.
 Most of the statements were like, "behave," "learn to sit still," "follow the rules," "listen to the teacher better."

 One child said "I want to know why the ocean shines like fire."
 Holy smoke.
 I mean HOLY smoke!
 Now that the kids mentions it...
 I want to know why the ocean shines like fire too.
 There's a kid who has the gift of joy and wonder in all God's works.